39+ ways to celebrate historic preservation during National Historic Preservation Month

 As one example, in the Takoma DC/Takoma Park neighborhood in DC, one of the neighborhood preservation issues is trying to get control of the Takoma Theatre, and reopening it as an arts facility.

-The owner is recalcitrant and wants to either sell it for more than it is worth as a theater, or to tear it down and build apartments-condominiums, but of course, today's real estate market doesn't make the latter choice economic, not to mention, not possible because the building, fortunately, is a protected resource in the DC Inventory of Historic Sites.
+The owner is recalcitrant and wants to either sell it for more than it is worth as a theater, or to convert it to condominiums, but in terms of strengthening the community, especially its commercial district, it would be far better to bring the building back as a theater, especially because it is one of the only remaining neighborhood theaters in the city with an intact interior.
+Fortunately the building is a protected resource in the DC Inventory of Historic Sites.
 Join the Takoma Theatre Conservancy and work with others to make the dream become reality.

 Median, Monument Avenue, with a monument in the background.

 Another example is in Richmond, Virginia, where the Save our Statues organization is focused on restoring and maintain the city's statues, for example, those along Monument Avenue.
 See the article from the Richmond Times-Dispatch.

 7. Volunteer/2, in a local commercial district revitalization initiative.
 A "division of the preservation movement" is the Main Street commercial district revitalization program, which links economic development with historic preservation focused on the revival of local commercial districts and downtowns in smaller communities.